 Go through your contact list.
 You will be surprised to see what people could be potential mentors.
 Many times when you look in your social circle you will find people who have shared career interests.
 In addition, they can give you advice on alternative pathways or may know someone in their network that can help you.
-After looking in your social circle set up time to talk about your career goals.
+After looking in your social circle set up a time to talk about your career goals.

 - Look at your social media:

 We are in a digital age.
 We have LinkedIn, Research Gate, Twitter, WordPress and many more social media outlets.
 Social media is everywhere which means that you have a higher chance of finding potential mentors.
 Why do you think I started blogging?
 Blogging is a way I can express myself and help other women in STEM.
 The good thing about social media is that you can to talk people from around the world.
 I have talked to women in STEM that have given me great career advice and insight on things I never really thought about.

 - Informational Interviews:

 So far my informational interviews have been well worth it.
 The good thing about informational interviews is that it will encourage you to push yourself and put yourself out there.
 At first this was hard for me.
 The thing that helped me shake that nervousness was to just go for it and realize I had to get out of my comfort zone.
 The worse the person could say was no. I recommend going on informational interviews if you want to gain knowledge about a career or find a potential mentor.
 You never know where they will lead.

 - Mentoring Programs:

 Another way to find a mentor is through mentoring programs.
 Many universities, companies and professional organizations have mentoring programs.
-The only thing about these type of programs is that mentoring spots can be limited.
+The only thing about these type of programs is that mentoring spots are limited.